 Creature — Goblin Shaman

-When Goblin Arsonist is put into a graveyard from the battlefield, you may have it deal 1 damage to target creature or player.
+When Goblin Arsonist dies (is put into a graveyard from the battlefield), you may have it deal 1 damage to target creature, player or planeswalker.

 2 months ago

 One of the things going into this set I was concerned about was how they were going to take Pre and Post Mending Power levels into account without making it overpowered compared to the more recent sets.
 From what I've seen they seem to have done an alright Job.
 Urza, Planeswalker Meld Meld is overpowered, but the Meld requirement makes enough sense of both design and flavor.